Autodesk/aomi/README.md

 password: 1234
 ```

 Additional variables may be passed in via the command line with the `--extra-vars` option.
 This may be specified more than once and takes a `key=value` argument.
+You may also pass in YAML variable files with the `--extra-vars-file` options.

 If your template requires iteration across a bunch of secrets then you may use the `aomi_items` variable, which is Python dictionary accessible from the Jinja2 template.
 This is automatically added to every `aomi` template context.